The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: Model of EVPA changes

 \subsection{Model description}

 We use the following empirical model to describe the distribution of wrapped \ac{evpa} changes.
-We model the \emph{intrinsic distribution} of the absolute \ac{evpa} change $|\Delta\chi|_{\Delta t}$ at a time scale $\Delta t$ as a log-normal distribution:
+As discussed in \cref{sec:model}, the distributions of adjusted \ac{evpa} changes on different time scales resemble a log-normal distribution with changing distribution parameters.
+Based on this observation, we model the \emph{intrinsic distribution} of the absolute \ac{evpa} change $|\Delta\chi|_{\Delta t}$ at a time scale $\Delta t$ as a log-normal distribution:

 with the mean, $\mu$, and the standard deviation, $\sigma$ of the variable's natural logarithm, and $x = |\Delta\chi|_{\Delta t}$.
+We point out that the choice of a log-normal distribution is an assumption about the distribution of the intrinsic \ac{evpa} changes.
+Physical model simulations of the optical polarized emission of blazars may help to select a physically motivated distribution model in the future.
 The intrinsic distribution cannot be directly measured, because we can only measure differences up to $90^\circ$ between two consecutive data points, due to the $180^\circ$~ambiguity.

 The \emph{wrapped distribution} $\mathrm{PDF}_\mathrm{wrap}$ can be described by a modified version of the log-normal distribution:

 which can be derived from $\mathrm{PDF}_\mathrm{intr}$ as follows.
 If the \ac{evpa} intrinsically changes by e.g. $20^\circ$, we measure $|\Delta\chi|=20^\circ$.
 If intrinsically it \ac{evpa} changes $160^\circ$, we would measure it as $\Delta\chi=-20^\circ$, i.e. $|\Delta\chi|=20^\circ$.
 For an intrinsic change of $200^\circ$, we would measure $\Delta\chi=20^\circ$, i.e. $|\Delta\chi|=20^\circ$.
 The probability of measuring a value $x\in[0, 90]$ is: